BitCannaCommunity/BitCanna_Raspberry_Pi_Wallet_Installation_Guides/README.md

 sudo nano /home/pi/BCNA/src/net.h

-13.3 - add #include <atomic> at the end of the 1st include group
+13.3 - add "#include <atomic >" at the end of the 1st include group (without quotes and remove the sapce after the last c )

 13.4 - press